Fieldwork in Papua New Guinea

 It’s often suggested that the researcher should make a will and assign a literary executor for the data they collect.
 This raises the question about who to nominate?
 As a graduate student, I nominated one of my supervisors as the person to have direct access and editing powers over the archived corpus.
 This makes sense in that, after myself, my supervisor is one of the people who knows the most about the project and data collection.
 Supervisors are also often the chief investigator for ethics approval for graduate data collection as well.
 But supervisors tend to be older than graduate students and don’t necessarily have any personal connection to the speaker community.
 Ideally, any succession plan would bring control of the data back to the community but what would that mean in practice?
 There may be issues both political and practical if just one individual from the community becomes the executor.
 In some cases, there may be an obvious option if the community has a language and culture centre or registered Indigenous corporation.
 In such cases, access and stewardship plans may have been discussed and incorporated into the project since the beginning.
 For many communities, especially in the Pacific, this is not the case and therefore there is no clear governing group which might take such a task on.

 In future research projects I might work in, I can build on my past experiences and hopefully improve on them.
 This would likely involve expanding the list of situational metadata I automatically collect for each recording as well as considering the file types accepted by an archive when deciding where to deposit any recordings.
 Although I’ve only touched briefly on issues relating to speaker-community control and intellectual and cultural property rights, I would also aim to build in more funding and space into the timeline of a project for more equitable community consultation and collaboration.
 Such discussion would then likely have a flow-on effect for how to secure the data into the future.
-Ethical and practical questions regarding data collection, access, and stewardship are complex.
+Ethical and practical questions regarding data collection, access and stewardship are complex.
 It is impossible to take all contingencies into account.
 Best practice and standards change with much of the change led by Indigenous and First Nations researchers.
 Best practices from a decade ago are not those of today and this is a good thing!

 Vuwo village